Tarawera Ultra-Trail 2024: New and familiar faces take championship of ultramarathon

 “I didn’t feel great from the start but just slogged it out which is good to push through sometimes as well,” she said.

-In the men’s 50km race, United Kingdom runner Ronnie Sparke, made his Tarawera winning debut with a race time of three hours, 30 minutes and 48 seconds.
+In the men’s 50km race, United Kingdom runner Ronnie Sparke, made his Tarawera winning debut with a race time of 3h 30m 48s.

 “It’s unbelievable, I came here to win but to actually do it is surreal,” Sparke said in a media release.